romanlevin/flooper/README.md

-A simple Python implementation of a Twitter clone, in the style of the Ruby on Rails tutorial, using Flask and PostgreSQL.
+A simple Python implementation of a Twitter clone, in the style of the Ruby on Rails tutorial, using Flask and PostgresSQL.